Examinations and grading

 How long before I receive my grade?

 There isn't any specific rule regarding how long an examiner has to grade an examination.
-The Swedish Higher Education Authority (UKÄ) considers three weeks to be a sufficient time for an examination of a course of 7.5 credits to be graded.
+The Swedish Higher Education Authority (UKÄ) considers three weeks to be a sufficient time for an examination for a course of 7.5 credits to be graded.

 Most universities follow a standard grading scale, as follows: